-SPP-related corrosion of metals used in oil exploration and production has been reported around the world (Mora-Mendoza et al. 2001; Ciaraldi et al. 1999; El-Raghy et al. 1998; Jenneman et al. 1998).
-A main concern is that these microorganisms produce $H_2S$ .
-As discussed significantly increased and the availability of nitrogen and phosphorus generally became the limiting factor for oil degradation.
-There is specificity among anaerobes for particular electron acceptors.
+3Atlas (1981) reported that when a major oil spill occurred in marine and freshwater environments, the supply of carbon was significantly increased and the availability of nitrogen and phosphorus generally became the limiting factor for oil degradation.
+4 There is specificity among anaerobes for particular electron acceptors.
 Facultative anaerobic bacteria can use oxygen or other electron acceptors.
-Obligate anacrobic microorganisms cannot tolerate oxygen for growth and survival.
+Obligate anaerobic microorganisms cannot tolerate oxygen for growth and survival.
 Obligate anaerobic bacteria are, however, routinely isolated from oxygenated environments associated with particles and crevices and, most important, are in association with other bacteria that effectively remove oxygen from the immediate vicinity of the anaerobe.
-Some anaerobes can also reduce nitrate, sulfite, thiosulfate, or fumarate (Little and Lee 2007).
+5 Some anaerobes can also reduce nitrate, sulfite, thiosulfate, or fumarate (Little and Lee 2007).

-Atlas (1981) reported that when a major oil spill occurred in marine and freshwater environments, the supply of carbon was earlier, $H_2S$ reacts with the iron ions to form a thin layer of the iron sulfide mackinawite that adheres to the steel surface.
+earlier, H_2S reacts with the iron ions to form a thin layer of the iron sulfide mackinawite that adheres to the steel surface.
 In the absence of oxygen, and if the concentration of iron ions in the solution is low, this mineral layer will protect the iron in the steel pipe surface from dissolution (Wikjord et al. 1980).
-However, if oxygen is introduced, the iron sulfide can be converted to an iron oxide and elemental sulfur, which will cause the rate of corrosion to increase substantially for reasons already given.
-Pipelines operators, therefore, seek to prevent the formation of colonies of SPP and other microorganisms in pipelines through design, operations, maintenance, and chemical means.
+However, if oxygen is introduced, the iron sulfide can be converted to an iron oxide and elemental sulfur, which will cause the rate of corrosion to increase substantially for reasons already given.6 Pipelines operators, therefore, seek to prevent the formation of colonies of SPP and other microorganisms in pipelines through design, operations, maintenance, and chemical means.